AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/dataset.md

 * A dataset based on the [!DNL XDM Individual Profile] class, enabled for use in [!DNL Real-time Customer Profile].
 * A dataset based on the [!DNL XDM ExperienceEvent] class.

+>[!IMPORTANT]
+>
+>Platform only enforces the TCF strings collected in the Individual Profile dataset.
+While an ExperienceEvent dataset is still required to create a datastream as part of this workflow, you only need to ingest data into the profile dataset.
+The ExperienceEvent dataset can still be used if you wish to track consent change events over time, but these values are not used in when enforcing on segment activation.

-This document provides steps for setting up these two datasets to collect IAB TCF 2.0 consent data.
+This document provides steps for setting up these two datasets.
 For an overview of the full workflow to configure your Platform data operations for TCF 2.0, refer to the [IAB TCF 2.0 compliance overview](./overview.md).

 ## Prerequisites